Language Learning Notes: 4 Ways to Use Them to Become an Expert at Studying

 Knowing the main idea is important because you don’t want just a bunch of random notes that don’t make any sense.
 For example, if during one note-taking session, you want to learn a particular grammar point, then stay focused on only taking notes on that grammar point.
 Be careful to not get distracted with trying to learn too much all at once.

 As you progress in your language note-taking skills, you’ll eventually want to organize your main thoughts into different sections of your language notebook.
-As an example, you could have different sections for taking notes on greeting words, the alphabet, basic vocabulary and grammar.
+As an example, you could have different sections for taking notes on greeting words, the alphabet, basic vocabulary, grammar and so on.

 Learning a new language doesn’t always have to be a lone-ranger type of thing.
 Teaming up with a friend at a coffee shop to take notes together can be a great way to stay focused.
 It can also be really fun to bounce different notes off of each other to make sure the main idea stays the main idea.

-3. Take Language Notes on Themed Word Lists
+3. Take Language Notes on Themed Vocabulary Lists

 One of the best ways to take notes on vocabulary is by organizing your notes around themed word lists.
 Here are a few different approaches you can take.